breaded-xyz/alphakit/README.md

 Every component that participates in this processing implements the `market.Receiver` interface and accepts a kline (and a context to control long running operations).

 The `broker` package offers an API to mediate the interaction between bot and trading venue.
 A bot creates market positions by placing orders through an implementation of `Dealer`.
-A simulated dealer in the `backtest` package (also a price receiver) allows you study and validate algos.
+A simulated dealer in the `backtest` package (also a price receiver) allows you study and validate algos outsde of an optimizer.

 In future releases new `Dealer` implementations will enable you to connect to specific trading venues.